Enjoy this list of the best young adult dystopian books you’ve ever heard of. Plus, some you haven’t!

 Best Young Adult Dystopian Books

 If you love dystopian books, you have to check out this list of the best young adult dystopian books.
 Check out all twenty one books and you’ll have something to read for months to come.
 Need more books to add to your To Be Read pile?
-Check out my books or check out my FREE short stories.
+Check out my books.

 Being a human lie detector is great… until you realize how often people lie.